mapsplugin/ionic-googlemaps-quickdemo/README.md

 ## Replace with your api key

-You need to replace `(REPLACE WITH YOUR APK KEY)` in config.xml and package.json files with your Google Maps API keys.
+You need to replace `(REPLACE WITH YOUR APK KEY)` in [config.xml](https://github.com/mapsplugin/ionic-googlemaps-quickdemo/blob/master/config.xml#L83-L84) file with your Google Maps API keys.